litmit/grunt-m4/README.md

 Default value: `'include'`

 Make m4 search directory for included files that are not found in the current working directory.
+If `options.include` is an array, then each item must be path to directory where an included files resides.
+If `options.include` is a string, then it may contain one or more paths separated with ':' or ';' (depending on your host os).

 #### options.define
 Type: `Object`
 Default value: `{}`

 Add names into the symbol table.
+All key/value pairs in `options.define` will be converted to a separate macro definitions.
+The key becomes a macro name and the corresponding value becomes a substitute result of this macro invocation.

 ### Usage Examples